Thomas Steiner (@tomayac)

 via Echofon in reply to mathias

-ChromiumDev Compression and decompression in the browser with the 🗜️ Compression Streams API: write smaller web apps that don’t need to ship their own compression or decompression library!
+RT @ChromiumDev: Compression and decompression in the browser with the 🗜️ Compression Streams API: write smaller web apps that don’t need t…

 @devdevcharlie @AnaestheticsApp Wow, that’s an amazing project.
 Would you be open to presenting this at the next GDE meetup?
 I was looking for interesting topics, and this might be it. 🤩